scenic-views/scenic/README.md

 FROM statuses
 ```

-The generated migration will contain a `create_view` statements.
+The generated migration will contain a `create_view` statement.
 Run the
 migration, and [baby, you got a view going][carl].
 The migration is reversible
 and the schema will be dumped into your `schema.rb` file.